 Focus your answer on the behavioral process for resolving the conflict and working collaboratively.

 Most career books tell you to select a strength and present it as a weakness.
 Such as: "I work too much.
 I just work and work and work."
 Wrong.
 First of all, using a strength and presenting it as a weakness is deceiving.
-Second, it misses the point of the question.
+You're lying.
+Second, it misses the entire point of the question.

 You should select a weakness that you have been actively working to overcome.
 For example: "I have had trouble in the past with planning and prioritization.
 However, I'm now taking steps to correct this.
 I'm now using a plannning app to better plan and prioritize…" then pull out your mobile to show how you are using the app.